Understanding Dry Eyes: Causes, Symptoms, & Treatment Options

 Foreign Body Sensation

-People with red or tired eyes might experience a sensation of having something in their eye, like a grain of sand or a foreign object, even when there's nothing there.
+People with red or tired eyes might experience the sensation of having something in their eye, like a grain of sand or a foreign object, even when there's nothing there.

 Eye Fatigue